 - Coordination problems

-In the United States, many states are occasioning a shift in paradigm since they are now recognizing the importance of Cannabis.
+In the United States, many states are occasioning a shift in paradigm since they are now recognizing the possible importance of cannabis in a medical role.
 Although CBD is still classified as a schedule 1 drug under federal law, hemp has been removed from the controlled substances Act.

-Before choosing a product containing either CBD or THC, it is imperative to research your state’s law.
+Before choosing a product containing either CBD or THC, it is imperative to research your state’s laws.
 This is because some states deem cannabis-related products as illegal, and you could face stringent penalties.
-In other jurisdictions, laws have been passed, making CBD and THC legal for medical purposes or even recreational purposes.
+In other jurisdictions, laws have been passed making CBD and THC legal for medical purposes or even recreational purposes.
 Therefore, this underlines the imperative nature of understanding your state’s legislation.

 Interested in Learning More?

 Contact Transformative Health today to learn more about medical marijuana or fill out the form below: